martynbiz/wordpress-vagrant/README.md

 This new IP address must match the IP address in /etc/hosts.

-Also, if changing the domain, find instances of blog.vagrant in provision.sh file and change those to the new domain if that has changed too.
+Also, there are variables at the beginning of the provision.sh script to change stuff like site URL, site title, etc.

 ### Seeding database on vagrant up